 The Department of Theatre Arts is dedicated to engaging New Paltz students in a dynamic, experiential, and diverse educational experience.
 The program offers students a unique combination of contemporary theory and practice within the context of a broad-based and humanistic liberal arts tradition.
-To achieve this, the faculty of teachers, artists, and scholars provides students with models of excellence in our classrooms, on our stages, in major theatre centers in the United States, and in the global performing arts community.
+The faculty of teachers, artists, and scholars provides students with models of excellence in our classrooms, on our stages, in major theatre centers in the United States, and in the global performing arts community.

-For theatre majors, the curriculum presents a solid foundation in the history, literature, theory, and applied practice of theatre, giving relevance and meaning to a student’s artistic endeavors.
-General education students experience theatre arts as a humanistic endeavor, within multiple historical and cultural landscapes.
+The Theatre Arts Department at New Paltz offers the Bachelor of Arts degree.
+For Theatre majors, the curriculum presents a solid foundation in the history, literature, theory, and applied practice of theatre, giving relevance and meaning to a student’s artistic endeavors.
+General education students experience Theatre Arts as a humanistic endeavor, within multiple historical and cultural landscapes.

 Goals for Theatre Student Learning